Monday, May 25, 2026

 Some of my robed former colleagues probably would have been willing to pose, but not without drawing considerable attention to myself.
 However, after we had stood ready for the procession for ten minutes with another five to go, I asked permission to step out of line to get a photograph.

 Immediately following was a public reception.
 The offerings were not bad for food service catering.
-Most of this exposure was taken up explaining what I was doing to the fellow in the green shirt - a biology prof maybe.
-I had to end the exposure when I smacked the camera gesturing.
+Most of this exposure was taken up explaining to the fellow in the green shirt what I was doing - a biology prof, maybe.
+I had to end the exposure when I smacked the camera, gesturing.

 I joined my Art Historian friend, and she introduced me to the Gallery Director, who teaches History of Photography.
 As we talked about Julia Margaret Cameron and our feelings about working in the darkroom, I pointed the camera and opened the shutter.
 She watched me and didn't mention it until the exposure was over.

 I don't think Chancellor Singh chose the narrow, dark passageway to greet visitors; he probably just got stopped there, and people piled up to talk to him.
 There wasn't going to be any better opportunity.
-Maybe I would at least get his brilliant Golden Turban floating in a misty crowd.
+Maybe I would at least get his brilliant golden turban floating in a misty crowd.
 It turned out that most of the moving well-wishers in dark coats didn't reflect much light, or stay long enough to block it, leaving the stationary Chancellor relatively well rendered.

 U Club occurred later that night, but I also had to take a guitar out to Heid Music, and forgot the camera.